Rudy Maxa

 Rudy Maxa (born 1949) is an American consumer travel expert.

-Maxa is the host and executive producer of 98 half-hour travel television episodes featuring the world's great destinations that are broadcast on public television in the U.S. with titles such as Smart Travels: Europe with Rudy Maxa, Smart Travels: Pacific Rim with Rudy Maxa, and—since 2008—Rudy Maxa's World.
+He is the host and executive producer of 98 half-hour travel television episodes featuring great destinations around the world.
+They are broadcast on public television in the U.S.; some of them are Smart Travels: Europe with Rudy Maxa, Smart Travels: Pacific Rim with Rudy Maxa, and—since 2008—Rudy Maxa's World.

 Career

-Maxa began his career in journalism after graduating from Ohio University as an investigative reporter, magazine writer, and personalities columnist at The Washington Post.
+Maxa began his career in journalism at the Washington Post as an investigative reporter, magazine writer, and personalities columnist, after graduating from Ohio University in Athens.
 His reporting on a Capitol Hill sex scandal and the resulting changes in congressional rules was nominated for a Pulitzer Prize, and he received the John Hancock Award for Excellence in Business and Financial Journalism for a series of stories on an international Ponzi scheme.